 Ornaments can take on all shapes and sizes, to be used to decorate a tree, a window, a room, or even a person.
 For the sake of this issue, we are going to limit ourselves to some ways of finishing a flat ornament.

 What if your ornament can be viewed from both sides?
-If your stitched piece has a finished border around it, such as the buttonhole stitch for Hardanger, or a fringed edge for a Blackwork piece, I have a couple of suggestions.
+If your stitched piece has a finished border around it, such as the buttonhole stitch for Hardanger, or a fringed edge for a Blackwork piece, there are a couple of suggestions.
 You can leave the ornament as is, stiffen the ornament, or attach it to a piece of glass.

 If you want to leave the ornament as is, plan to use a stiffer fabric.
 Regular Hardanger fabric keeps its shape well for small objects.
-Mono Deluxe canvas is more rigid also.
+Mono Deluxe canvas is more rigid.

 Fabrics, such as linen, are more flexible.
 To make them stiffer, use a commercial fabric stiffener.
 Trim the ornament so that there is no excess fabric.
 Put down a layer of waxed paper, which will be easy to peel off when the stiffener dries.
 Always read the instructions for the product you are using.
 Generally, you will cover the back of the ornament with a stiffener, extending several stitches beyond the edge of your design.
 You don’t want it real thick or soaking through to the front of your design.